This Chicken Parmesan Meatballs Recipe tastes just like your favorite chicken Parmesan! Make some today with fresh ingredients and delicious marinara.

 Topped with tangy marinara and melted cheese, they make the perfect lazy meal or party appetizer.

-If you enjoy these chicken Parmesan meatballs, try my Cheesy Meatball Pull-Apart Bread.
+If you enjoy these chicken parm meatballs, try my Cheesy Meatball Pull-Apart Bread.
 It’s like a full Italian dinner in one irresistible bite!

 Or, make this Buffalo Chicken Meatballs recipe if you’re a fan of spicy flavor.
 They taste just like your favorite game day wings but are easier to make and far less messy to eat.